HansMeershoek/data-profiler/CONTRIBUTING.md

 ## Code of Conduct

-While we don't have a formal code of conduct yet, we expect all contributors to:
+While I don't have a formal code of conduct yet, I expect all contributors to:
 - Be respectful and inclusive
 - Focus on constructive feedback
 - Help maintain a positive environment for everyone